-Boris Jonson plans to hold another winter election in hope of repeating 2019 success
+Boris Johnson plans to hold another winter election in hope of repeating 2019 success

 “Labour struggles to get their people out more than we do which gives us an advantage,” a cabinet source told the Mirror.

-“And we think people will begin to see the results of the PM's levelling up agenda with roads being constructed and houses built in the Midlands and the north.”
+“And we think people will begin to see the results of the PM's levelling up agenda with roads being constructed and houses built in the midlands and the north.”

 Oliver Dowden, Tory party chair, was asked earlier in the week whether a 2023 election was planned.
 He said: “The PM has told me to make sure the Conservative Party machine is ready to go for an election whenever it comes.”